-The numerical elaboration so obtained represents a significant step forward, creating an innovative tool for rapid early diagnosis of large surfaces.
-In fact, the intercalibration here described permits the combination of the two ENEA prototypes, which provides exceptional improving of result presentation and interpretation, thanks to the overlap and the comparison of data, and is expected to provide a better readability of spectra helping interpretation of data.
+The numerical elaboration so obtained represents a significant step forward, creating an innovative tool for the rapid early diagnosis of large surfaces.
+In fact, the intercalibration described here makes it possible to combine the two ENEA prototypes, which dramatically improves the presentation and interpretation of results, thanks to the overlap and comparison of data and the expected increased readability of spectra.

 Instrumentation

-This paper is focused on two specific instruments developed by ENEA Diagnostic and Metrology Laboratory, the hyperspectral LIF scanning system (Lifart) and the multispectral LIF scanning system (Forlab), whose detailed technical features have already been described [20-21].
-Briefly, Lifart can work up to 10 m distance from the target, using a diode pumped solid state laser emitting in the UV at 266 nm.
-A coaxial optical design is used to transmit the exciting radiation and to receive the fluorescence signals from the investigated target.
-The point scanning is obtained actuating the last mirror with two rotating servo controls operating at high accuracy.
-Practical aperture of the scanning is limited by the mounting assembly to approximately +/-45° in both the horizontal and vertical axes.
-The fluorescence radiation is focused at the entrance of a fiber optic linked to a compact QE-Pro spectrometer from Ocean Optics, allowing a hyperspectral imaging in the range of 250–900 nm with a 2.5 nm bandwidth.
+This paper focuses on two specific instruments developed by ENEA Diagnostic and Metrology Laboratory: the hyperspectral LIF scanning system (Lifart) and the multispectral LIF scanning system (Forlab), whose detailed technical features have already been described [20], [21].
+Briefly, Lifart can be used at a distance of up to 10 m from the target via a diode-pumped solid state laser emitting at 266 nm in the UV.
+A coaxial optical design is used to transmit the exciting radiation and receive the fluorescence signals from the investigated target.
+Point scanning is accomplished by manipulating the last mirror using two highly accurate rotation servo motors.
+The practical scanning range is limited by the mounting assembly to approximately ±45 ° in both the horizontal and vertical axes.
+The fluorescence radiation is focused into a fibre-optic cable linked to a compact QE-Pro spectrometer from Ocean Optics, allowing for hyperspectral imaging in the range of 250–900 nm with a 2.5 nm bandwidth.

-Forlab is a multispectral system that allow the rapid collection of large images on several different spectral.
-The system is based on the use of motorized delivering optics to scan the whole surface to be analysed with a UV (excimer KrF laser at 248 nm) laser spot.
-Instead, the collecting subsystem connected to an ICCD (Andor iStar) with large field of view is fixed.
-The laser source is characterized by a high pulse repetition rate that allow (up to 500 Hz) the lowering of the acquisition time.
-A filter wheel is mounted in front of the ICCD in order to detect fluorescence images at eight preselected spectral bands (Table 1).
+Forlab is a multispectral system that enables the rapid collection of large images on several different spectra.
+The system is based on the use of motorised laser delivery optics to scan the whole surface to be analysed with a UV laser (excimer KrF laser at 248 nm).
+The collecting subsystem, which is connected to an ICCD camera (Andor iStar) with a large field of view, is fixed.
+The laser source is characterised by a high pulse repetition rate (up to 500 Hz), which lowers the acquisition time.
+A filter wheel is mounted in front of the ICCD in order to detect fluorescence images at 8 preselected spectral bands (Table 1).